Hendrik147/Shiny_HR_Viz_Movie/README.md

 This the message that appears

-Warning in validateSelected(selected, choices, inputId) :
-  'selected' must be the values instead of names of 'choices' for the input 'yvar'
-Warning: Error in eval: could not find function "%like%"

-I have no a new warning message:

 Warning: Error in eval: object 'Flexileave2015' not found and I believe it has to do with the missing link between the server file and the initial all_flexitime file.